tonikelope/coronapoker/docs/SECURITY.md

 Three properties keep these deadlines from ever punishing an honest player.
 They are set **far above** any legitimate slow client or slow-PC crypto.
 They **do not count paused time, nor time while any peer is reconnecting** (this is exactly the condition under which each client freezes the acting player's think-time countdown, so the host stays in lockstep with the clients and never expels an honest player who is simply waiting out someone else's network blip).
 And a genuinely dead peer still leaves through the normal socket-death path (`isExit`), not through the deadline.
 The betting deadline has one extra guard: it only applies when the **think-time limit is enabled** (the default).
 With think-time disabled the game allows unlimited thinking on purpose, so a withheld action cannot be told apart from a human taking their time, and the remedy there is a manual kick.

 Because a single refusal or one slow reveal might be a bug, the deadlines respond proportionately.
-The cascade and rotation MISDEAL first and only AUTO-EXPEL a peer that forces **several** cancellations in a row (a same-version client never produces invalid crypto or withholds past the deadline, so a repeat is unambiguous).
+The cascade and rotation MISDEAL first and only AUTO-EXPEL a peer once its refusals over the game reach a strike threshold (`MAX_DEAL_REFUSAL_STRIKES`).
+A same-version client never produces invalid crypto or withholds past the deadline, so repeated refusals are unambiguous.
 This keeps a one-off hiccup from removing anyone while still stopping a peer from looping MISDEALs forever.

 The three layers, the six-tier reaction ladder and the withheld-message AUTO-EXPEL flow are drawn together in the [denial-of-service diagram](#denial-of-service-resistance-and-the-reaction-ladder) at the top of this document.